gunba/pingmaker/README.md

 # Pingmaker

 Latency compensation for Aion 2.
 Modifies inbound server response packets to adjust combat speed values, removing the artificial delay that ping adds between skill uses.
-No packets are sent, no memory is edited.

 Compatible with **ExitLag**, **GearUp**, and other gaming proxies/VPNs.